 Anneke

-was born and raised in The Netherlands and would ask for
+was born and raised in The Netherlands and would ask for a pony

-horses in exchange for riding and so the search soon started for
+for riding and so the search soon started for someone who would say

 Back in